RalphAyala/github-tutorial/README.md

 # GitHub Tutorial
-Today we all will be learning how to use `GitHub`, it's a service web-site that you can use to research any information that can provide you with any assistance.
+Today we will all be learning how to use `GitHub`.
+It is a service web-site that you can use to research any information that can provide you with any assistance.
 This website is also about creating your own repositories for people to view.
-Not only `GitHub` you will be learning today but you will also be able to learn `Git` and how it works.
+Not only will you be learning `GitHub` today, but you will also be able to learn `Git` and how it works.

 by [RalphA6189@hstat.org](RalphA6189@hstat.org)